Portrait photography: History

 The relatively low cost of the daguerreotype in the middle of the 19th century and the reduced sitting time for the subject, though still much longer than now, led to a general rise in the popularity of portrait photography over painted portraiture.
 The style of these early works reflected the technical challenges associated with long exposure times and the painterly aesthetic of the time.
 Hidden mother photography, in which portrait photographs featured young children's mothers hidden in the frame to calm them and keep them still, arose from this difficulty.
 Subjects were generally seated against plain backgrounds, lit with the soft light of an overhead window, and whatever else could be reflected with mirrors.

 Advances in photographic technology since the daguerreotype spawned more advanced techniques, allowed photographers to capture images with shorter exposure times, and work outside a studio environment.

 Lighting for portraiture

 There are many techniques available to light a subject's face.

 Three-point lighting

 Three-point lighting is one of the most common lighting setups.
 It is traditionally used in a studio, but photographers may use it on-location in combination with ambient light.
 This setup uses three lights, the key light, fill light, and back light, to fully bring out details and the three-dimensionality of the subject's features.
+When the back light shines directly on the subject from behind, it also may be known as the hair light; a fourth light may be used to illuminate the background if needed.